 African American Read-In

-Faculty, staff, and students have dedicated their time to provide the LVC Community with a variety of educational and interactive afternoon sessions to further our commitment to Inclusive Excellence.
+The 2024 Symposium theme was Creating Belonging: A Call to Action and featured Dr. Terrell Strayhorn as keynote speaker.
+Faculty, staff, and students dedicated their time to provide the LVC Community with a variety of educational and interactive afternoon sessions to further our commitment to Inclusive Excellence.

 This year’s Symposium followed a kick-off social justice lecture by Rev. Dr. Bernice King in September.